 Elisa Martin - Treasurer

-Elisa is a Senior Financial Analyst at Medtronic, one of the world's leading medical technology development companies, supporting the Hernia & Hemostats division in driving performance across the business and executing strategies to deliver its financial goals.
+Elisa is a former Senior Financial Analyst at Medtronic, New Haven, CT, one of the world's leading medical technology development companies, supporting the Hernia & Hemostats division in driving performance across the business and executing strategies to deliver its financial goals.
 Elisa is the primary Finance contact for U.S. sales and marketing and new product development.
 Elisa was a Senior Financial Analyst for Blue Cross Blue Shield, and also held an Assistant Controller role at News World Communications in Washington, DC.
 She holds an MBA from George Washington University with a concentration in Finance & Accounting.
 She has lived in Venezuela and Italy and speaks fluent Spanish.
+She has recently relocated with her family to Maryland.

 Jonathan Peris - Board Member